 Within Erasmus University Rotterdam, everyone involved in education and research is responsible for maintaining our research integrity.
 Compliance with the general principles of a professional scientific approach is required at all times.

 The Netherlands Code of Conduct for Research Integrity elaborates these principles, which are also recognised by the EUR and apply as guidelines for the university.
+This code of conduct defines five principles of research integrity, which guide researchers towards the right choices in all kinds of circumstances.
+The principles are:

 Below you can find more information about the different individuals responsible for research integrity at Erasmus University.